johnlaudun/jln/teaching/courses/370-ta/index.md

 collaboratively, to perform some analysis, and to report your findings in a clear and cogent fashion.
 (See section on criteria below for details on how assignments are graded.)

 **Quizzes & Participation**.
 At various times during the semester participants are asked to write on topics that have been covered in the preceding weeks.
 The writing is sometimes on paper (usually individually) and sometimes it is on the whiteboard either with a group or to a group.
-The focus is not on neither correctness nor exactness but simply on talking your way through a problem.
+The focus is on talking your way through a problem with clarity of process (and the practicality of the process) being the feature assessed.
 The assignments may include pseudo-code (and/or code) as well as comments that explain not only the code but the concepts and methods at stake.
 E.g., if a step in the overall workflow removes stopwords, participants are expected to explain how and why this is occurring.

 **Notebooks**.
 This course is really designed to produce a final project of various parts/phases.
 The plural in the assignment title reflects the multi-stage process in which sub-assemblies are put together in a sequence and feedback is provided, by both the instructor as well as other participants.
 The final version of the project, which may very well not be finished, gathers all the pieces into an assembly and the producer(s) of the project provide an explanation not only of the pieces and the assembly but also their response to feedback.
 Possible notebooks include: